magamig/hif-benchmarking/README.md

 * [Metrics](#metrics)
 * [Requirements](#requirements)

 ## Instructions

-Download and process dataset(s) (e.g.: CAVE).
-This will also create MS image and downsampled HS image by a factor of 4 (or any other power of 2):
+Download and process dataset(s) (e.g.: CAVE, Harvard).
+This will also create MS image and downsampled HS image by a factor of 4, 8 and 16 (or any other power of 2 that you add as input to the script):

 ```
-python main/dataset_CAVE.py 4
+python main/dataset_CAVE.py
 ```

 Run all algorithms over the datasets (you can edit ``run.py`` to customize the combinatory that you wish to process in terms of datasets, methods and scaling factors):